colton-gabertan/xcjg-honeypot/README.md

 ## HoneyPot Findings:

+### 23 JAN 2022 - 26 JAN 2022

-These findings are accumulated after just two days of up-time.
+These findings are accumulated after just three days of up-time.
 Out of curiosity, I pulled the pcap that the tcpdump has been writing to and found a pretty staggering amount of network traffic.
 Most of the traffic consisted of port-scans; however, it was relatively easy to see some areas where intrusion attempts had been made.

 ### Attempted FTP Exploits
 ![image](https://user-images.githubusercontent.com/66766340/151256295-151edc01-b39d-446e-8fb7-38d7dff7eaee.png)